rajesh-kanade/weRecruit/doc/prod.md

 ## starting weRecruit
 * cd to `etc/werecruit` .
 * Run `./werecruit_start.sh`
-* if you get permission error please run `chmod +X werecruit_start.sh`.
+* if you get permission error please run `chmod +x werecruit_start.sh`.
 Typically file permissions are lost after you do git pull.

 ## stopping weRecruit
-- (optional ) find running gunicorn processes by running `ps ax|grep gunicorn`.
-- stop gunicorn by running `pkill gunicorn`
-- find weRecruit scheduler process by running command `ps ax|grep cronjobs.py`.
-In theory you should see only python process listed ( excluding gunicorn related python processes if any.)
+- cd to `/etc/werecruit`
+- run `./wr_stop.sh`.
+This should stop gunicorn processes & also display the pid for scheduler python process.
 - To stop weRecruit scheduler note down the pid listed in above step and run `kill <pid>`
 - Confirm it is stopped by visiting werecruit website from browser & verify you get a gateway error.